bgorman87/PDF-Flow/README.md

 ## Install Process

 **Note:** PDF Flow is currently only compatible with Windows due to hardcoded configuration storage settings.
-Updating this for use on Linux will be completed soon in a future update.
+Updating this to allow cross compatibility with Linux will be completed soon in a future update.

 ### Dependencies